Danijel-Korent/RISC-V-emulator/README.md

 # RISC-V-emulator
-A small exercise to learn RISC-V ISA
+A small exercise to learn RISC-V instruction set